paxdotdev/pax/README.md

 # Pax

 Pax is a language for creating high-performance cross-platform UIs.
+Pax is written in Rust.

-Pax is designed to support any platform via swappable rendering backends, either 2D or 3D, across Web, iOS, Android, Desktop (macOS, Linux, Windows), and embedded devices.
+Pax can, with effort, support any platform via swappable rendering backends, either 2D or 3D, across Web, iOS, Android, Desktop (macOS, Linux, Windows), and embedded devices.
 See the current support matrix below.

 ## Goals

 Pax's goals can be understood through this mnemonic:

 **Portable**
-- runs everywhere
+- runs on any device
 - tiny footprint: suitable for web applications and embedded applications
-- excellent performance for a wide range of hardware
-- Fast & tiny binary "cartridges" describe production applications
+- extremely fast (animations up to 120fps on supporting hardware)

 **All-purpose**
 - 2D, 3D, digital documents, web apps, VR/AR, embedded GUIs